Worldwide Guide to Women in Leadership

 Worked with the police since the 1960s.
 1990-92 she was Senior Deputy Director General of MI5 and Director General until her retirement. (b.
 1936-)

 Deputy Commissioner by the National Commissioner of Police (Vicepolitimester hos Rigspolitichefen) 1984-88, Commissioner of Police in charge of Personnel 1988-93, Leader of PET 1993-2002 and Deputy National Commissioner of Police (Vicerigspolitichef) 1996-2002.
-Commissioner of Police in Lyngby from 2002 and later in Hillerød until 2007, when the post was abolished.
-The Deputy Commissioner of Police in Hillerød is Inge Wilsbech Andersen.
+Commissioner of Police in Lyngby 2002-06 and later in Hillerød until 2007, when the post was abolished.
+The Deputy Commissioner of Police in Hillerød was Inge Wilsbech Andersen.

 She was Assistant Deputy Chief of Staff for Intelligence 1995-97 and Deputy Chief of Staff and Lieutenant General since 1997 and Acting Chief of Staff for Intelligence in 1997.